 However, where a vehicle has a trailer attached, the driver of it may park the vehicle and trailer in two adjacent parking spaces which are in the same alignment, paying the fees as are required for both spaces.

-- a vehicle on or over any marking indicating the limits of the parking space, or
+- a vehicle on or over any marking indicating the limits of the parking space or area, or

-- so that the vehicle is not entirely within the markings which indicate the limits of the parking space.
+- so that the vehicle is not entirely within any markings which indicate the limits of the parking space or area.

 - In an angle park, the front or the rear of the vehicle (as the case may be) shall be as near as is practical to the kerb.

-- No driver of a vehicle shall park it in a parking space which is already occupied by another vehicle, provided that more than one motor cycle may be parked in a parking space.
+- No driver of a vehicle shall park it in a parking space already occupied by another vehicle, provided that more than one motorcycle may be parked in a parking space.

 - Where more than one motorcycle occupies a parking space only one parking fee for any authorised period shall be required.
 However, no motorcycle shall remain parked in the parking space while the parking meter placed at that parking space shows the authorised period has expired, or for a time in excess of the maximum authorised period.